Campus-Division-Smart-Technology-Team/AskAlfred/README.md

 - Loads pre-trained model from local `models/all-MiniLM-L6-v2/` directory or auto-downloads from Hugging Face
 - Auto-extracts zipped models at startup for convenience
 - Generates and caches intent embeddings for all query types (pickled for speed in `intent_embeddings_cache.pkl`)
-- Returns calibrated confidence scores using **softmax normalization**
+- Returns calibrated confidence scores using **softmax normalisation**
 - Provides both semantic and pattern-based classification with automatic fallback

 **Advanced Capabilities:**